dankamongmen/notcurses/doc/man/man3/notcurses_visual.3.md

 OpenImageIO support.
 What formats can be decoded is totally dependent on the linked library.
 OpenImageIO does not support subtitles.

+Sixel documentation can be found at [Dankwiki](https://nick-black.com/dankwiki/index.php?title=Sixel).
+Kitty's graphics protocol is specified in [its documentation](https://sw.kovidgoyal.net/kitty/graphics-protocol.html).

 # BUGS

 **ncvisual_rotate** currently supports only **M_PI**/2 and -**M_PI**/2